midhunhk/pnr-status-app-flex/README.md

 pnrstatusapp-v1
 ===============

-A PNRStatusApp implementation done in Flex.
+A PNRStatusApp implementation developed using Adobe Flex based on Adobe AIR platform.